Krish-ds/Instagram_Bot/README.md

 >>> import pyInstaBot
 ```

- Now you should see a Chrome browser should open on with instagram login page
+ Now you should see a Chrome browser open with instagram login page

 > ### Login into instagram